 How many different individuals have birds named after them (with a name of the form “Ludlow’s Fulvetta”)?

 Which one individual has the most species named after them?

 Following up to the above question, how many species were named after this person?

 When naming a bird after a person, the name is almost always of the form “Wilson’s Warbler”; it uses a possessive adjective.
 There are, however, 21 species that are named after specific people, but that do not use this form.

 Can you give an example of a species named in honor of a specific person, but which does not use an apostrophe in the spelling?

 Provide a species name which references a human name, although the bird is not named specifically for them.

-1. (b) 810, by my accounting.
+(b) 828, by my accounting.
 There are 806 birds in Clements that have an apostrophe, not including the Chuck-will’s-widow, which is not named after someone called Chuck-will.
-See number 5 below for the other birds.
+See the answer to number 5 below for the other birds.